catli/xBKT/README.md

 <a name="run"/>
 # Preparing Data and Running Model #
 ## Input and Output Data ##
 `xBKT` models student mastery of a skills as they progress through series of learning resources and checks for understanding.
+The mastery latent variable has two states - "knowing" and "not knowing".
 At each checkpoint, students may be given a resource (learning practice activity) and/or question(s) to check for understanding.
 The model finds the probability of learning, forgetting, slipping and guessing that maximizes the likelihood of observed student response to questions.

 To run the xBKT model, define the following variables:
 * `num_subparts`: The number of unique questions used to check understanding.
 Each subpart has a unique emissions matrix.